Synthetics Test Settings

 • Search: A field that filters the list to agents whose name or location contains the entered text.

-• Selections: A pane at left listing the agents you’ve selected from the Agents List.
-Each agent is shown in a lozenge that includes its name, its location, and an X icon that you can click to deselect the agent.
-Any labels assigned to the agents will display as lozenges beneath the agent’s main lozenge.
+• Selections pane (multi-select version only): A pane at left listing the agents you’ve selected from the Agents list.
+Each agent is shown in a card that includes its name, its location, and an X to deselect the agent.
+Any labels assigned to the agents will display within the agent’s card.

-Note: A red icon beside the agent name indicates an error (hover over the icon for more information).
+Note: A red icon beside an agent name indicates an error (hover over the icon for more information).

 • Agents List: A list of agents available for this test.
-If the test allows selection of both Private and Global agents, the list will be broken into four sections (Private Network Agents, Private App Agents, Global Network Agents, and Global App Agents).
+If the test allows selection of both Private and Global agents, the list will include a heading row for each of four collapsible categories (Private Network Agents, Private App Agents, Global Network Agents, and Global App Agents).
 The list includes the following columns:

 - Agent: The name of the agent.